-Abra Berman, Alicia Lerner, Bay Area theatre, Bebe LaGrua, British farce, Cliff Caruthers, comedy, Craig Marker, farce, female director, George Maxwell, Greg Ayers, Jacquelyn Scott, Johnny Moreno, Kimberley Richards, Kimberly Mohne Hill, Lauren English, Mark Hueske Thomas, Michael Frayn, Mike "Miguel" Martinez, Monica Ho, Monique Hafen, Nanci Zoppi, Noises Off!, Patrick Russell, play-within-a-play, Richard Louis James, Rules of Comedy, San Francisco theatre, satire, sex comedy, SF Playhouse San Francisco Playhouse, story-within-a-story, Susi Damilano, Theatre review
+Abra Berman, Alicia Lerner, Bay Area theatre, Bebe LaGrua, British farce, Cliff Caruthers, comedy, Craig Marker, farce, female director, George Maxwell, Greg Ayers, independent theatre, indie theatre, Jacquelyn Scott, Johnny Moreno, Kimberley Richards, Kimberly Mohne Hill, Lauren English, Mark Hueske Thomas, Michael Frayn, Mike "Miguel" Martinez, Monica Ho, Monique Hafen, Nanci Zoppi, Noises Off!, Patrick Russell, play-within-a-play, Richard Louis James, Rules of Comedy, San Francisco theatre, satire, sex comedy, SF Playhouse San Francisco Playhouse, SFThtr, story-within-a-story, Susi Damilano, theatre, Theatre review

 “I have one of those very loud, stupid laughs.
 I mean, if I ever sat behind myself in a movie or something, I’d probably lean over and tell myself to please shut up.”